romcal/romcal/README.md

 Celebration names in Romcal can be localized to any language that is already supported by [Moment i18n](http://momentjs.com/docs/#/i18n/).

-Locales are stored as `.mjs` files in the `src/locales` directory where the name of the file corresponds to the camel cased locale name of a given language.
+Locales are stored as `.js` files in the `src/locales` directory where the name of the file corresponds to the camel cased locale name of a given language.
 Internally, romcal will convert this camel cased locale name to kebab case when processing locale information.
 For example, the locale file `enCa.js` will be processed to be `en-CA` which corresponds to the moment locale for Canada (English).

 `en` is the default locale in romcal and serves as the fallback when the user specified locale has not been defined in the `locales` directory or the given key does not exist in the locale.